depend_on_referenced_packages

 Description

-#The analyzer produces this diagnostic when a package import refers to a
+The analyzer produces this diagnostic when a package import refers to a

-package that is not specified in the pubspec.yaml
+package that is not specified in the pubspec.yaml file.

 Depending explicitly on packages that you reference ensures they will always exist and allows you to put a dependency constraint on them to guard against breaking changes.